kmadrazo1985/sdd630/SDD-630Activity1.md

 **4. What does the product look like?**

- <p style="text-indent: 2em; text-align: justify;">KenHealthPost adopts a minimalistic and calming design, avoiding overstimulating graphics or loud notifications.
+ <p style="text-indent: 2em; text-align: justify;">&emsp;&emsp;KenHealthPost adopts a minimalistic and calming design, avoiding overstimulating graphics or loud notifications.
 It uses soft tones blues, lavenders, and light greens and intuitive layouts.
 Particularly, KenHealthPost logo reflects the intention and commitment to support every individual's journey toward mental wellness with empathy, connection, and strength a symbol of hope, healing, and community empowerment.</p>
  <p align="center"><img src="logo.png" width="150" height="150"/></p>

 <p align="center">Figure 1: KenHealthPost logo.</p>

-<p style="text-indent: 2em; text-align: justify;">KenHealthPost features a navigation bar that connects to key pages such as Home, Login, Register, Search, Account, Create Post, and Other Accounts.
+<p style="text-indent: 2em; text-align: justify;">&emsp;&emsp;KenHealthPost features a navigation bar that connects to key pages such as Home, Login, Register, Search, Account, Create Post, and Other Accounts.
 The roles and responsibilities of these pages are outlined below.

 -Home page: displays posts from followed accounts.